aLEKS-e3/ooh-notes/README.md

-# Note taking app "ooh!
+# Note-taking app "ooh!
 Notes"

 This Python ooh!
 Notes Project is a simple application for managing notes with ooh!
 Yes exclamations.
 It allows you to create, view, update, group and delete notes through a user-friendly interface.